 Lisa Creason was denied her dream in nursing.
 So she took matters into her own hands, and changed the profession forever for thousands of ex-offenders like her.
 But the fight isn’t over.

-Over twenty years ago, Lisa Creason attempted to rob a Subway cash register.
+Over 30 years ago, Lisa Creason attempted to rob a Subway cash register.
 She had no plan, no weapon, and no get-away car.
-It was an act of desperation to feed her children, and resulted in a criminal record she couldn’t escape.
+It was an act of desperation to feed her infant daughter, and resulted in a criminal record she couldn’t escape.
 While in nursing school, a law passed that prevented her from becoming a nurse, her only path out of poverty.

 Lisa refused this future, and began fighting tooth-and-nail to overturn the law.
 Today, because of her determination, Lisa works as a registered nurse, saving the lives of COVID-19 patients and fighting daily to overturn similar laws across the United States.
 This film is a story of hope, forgiveness, and the power of a do-it-yourself attitude.

-We document Lisa’s journey as she helps lift up her community by mentoring at-risk youth, saving lives in the local hospital’s COVID ward, and campaigning to overturn legislation that subjects former convicted felons to a life devoid of job opportunities.
+We document Lisa’s journey as she helps lift up her community by mentoring at-risk youth, saving lives in a long-term care facility, and campaigning to overturn legislation that subjects former convicted felons to a life devoid of job opportunities.
 Lisa’s story is an inspiring reminder that in this country, people have the power to drive real legislative change.

 Make a gift today and